Non-Archimedean Whitney stratifications

 \subsection{The setting}

-Now let us make things more precise and fix the setting for this section.
-I will only repeat those properties of fields with analytic structure from \cite{CL.analyt} which are relevant to us, since the complete precise definition is somewhat technical.
-Given a ``separated Weierstra\ss{} system'' $\mathcal A$ \cite[Definition~4.1.5]{CL.analyt}, one obtains a language $\LHenA$ \cite[beginning of Section~6.2]{CL.analyt} and there is a notion of ``separated analytic $\mathcal A$-structure'' on a valued field $K$ \cite[Definition~4.1.6]{CL.analyt} which turns $K$ into an $\LHenA$-structure.
+Let us fix the setting for the whole of Section~\ref{sect:an->hyp}.
+Concerning the notion of fields with analytic structure, I will only repeat those properties from \cite{CL.analyt} that are relevant to us, since the complete definition is somewhat technical.

+Given a ``separated Weierstra\ss{} system'' $\mathcal A$ \cite[Definition~4.1.5]{CL.analyt}, one obtains a language $\LHenA$ \cite[beginning of Section~6.2]{CL.analyt} and there is a notion of a ``separated analytic $\mathcal A$-structure'' on a valued field $K$ \cite[Definition~4.1.6]{CL.analyt} which turns $K$ into an $\LHenA$-structure.
 The sorts of $\LHenA$ are $K$ and $\RV$.
 (More precisely, there are several $\RV$-like sorts, but these are all the same when the residue characteristic is zero.)
 We let $\Lx$ be the union of $\LHenA$ and the remaining sorts of $\RV\eq$ (together with the canonical maps), and we let $\Tx$ be the $\Lx$-theory of all Henselian valued fields of equi-characteristic $0$ with separated analytic $\mathcal A$-structure.
 (This is the same as the $\LHenA$-theory $\THenA$ defined at the beginning of \cite[Section~6.2]{CL.analyt}, except for the additional sorts in $\Lx$ and for the fact that $\THenA$ does not require the residue characteristic to be $0$.)